Taxation of international executives

 U.S. taxpayers who invest in a passive foreign investment company (PFIC), such as a foreign mutual fund, must report their ownership interest annually with their tax return on Form 8621 (PDF 136 KB), Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.
 Investment in a PFIC may result in additional taxes and interest charges may be due, which are calculated on Form 8621, on which certain elections can also be made with respect to PFIC interests.

 Yes.
-In the United States you must file FinCEN Form 114, Report of Foreign Bank and Financial Accounts (the “FBAR,” formerly known as Form TD F 90-22.1), if you have a financial interest in or signature authority over foreign bank, securities, or other financial accounts, both business and personal, that exceed USD 10,000 in aggregate value at any time during the calendar year.
-The report is filed separately from your income tax return, can only be filed electronically – by way of the Financial Crimes Enforcement Network’s BSA E-Filing System -- and generally must be completed by April 15 of the year following the tax year.
-An automatic extension is allowed until October 15 of the year following the tax year, provided certain filing requirements are met.
-(No extensions were allowed for tax years before 2016.)
+In the United States you must file FinCEN Form 114, Report of Foreign Bank and Financial Accounts (the “FBAR”), if you have a financial interest in or signature authority over foreign bank, securities, or other financial accounts, both business and personal, that exceed USD10,000 in aggregate value at any time during the calendar year.
+The report is filed separately from your income tax return, can only be filed electronically – by way of the Financial Crimes Enforcement Network’s BSA E-Filing System -- and generally must be completed by 15 April of the year following the tax year.
+An automatic extension is allowed until 15 October of the year following the tax year, provided certain filing requirements are met.
 Significant penalties may be assessed for failure to file.

 In addition, a special report must be attached to your tax return if the value of your foreign financial assets exceeds certain thresholds that vary depending on marital status and whether you live in the United States or abroad.
 Foreign financial assets include (but are not limited to) bank accounts, investments, and pensions.
 This report, Form 8938, Statement of Specified Foreign Financial Assets, is required in addition to the FBAR, mentioned above.

-The following countries have a double taxation treaty with the United States.
+The following countries/territories have a double taxation treaty with the United States.

-The following countries have a social security totalization agreement with the United States.
+The following countries/territories have a social security totalization agreement with the United States.